Switch Language

 • Base URL: https://api.deepseek.com (needed for configuration)

 Choose one to start.
-I usually use deepseek-chat—fast and sufficient.
-Switch to deepseek-reasoner for complex problems.
+I usually use deepseek-v4-flash—fast and sufficient.
+Switch to deepseek-v4-pro for complex problems.

 Step-by-Step Configuration Tutorial